jackdawe/MBP/README.md

 You can find all the details [here](https://arxiv.org/abs/1705.07177).

 # General Information

+My code provides a certain amount of commands to easily use the main functionalities of this project.
+Every commands are documented down below.

 1. joliRL/project/ is the root directory.
 2. To use one of my commands, first go to the root directory.
 Then follow the general architecture: